cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 - "To define how this online class will operate and make sure that all learners know how to access and operate the required technology"
 keypoints:
 - "Experience with a programming language is required for this class"
-- "This class meets via Zoom"
+- "This class meets in person
-- "This class will use MS Teams and a Collaborative Document"
 - "This class will request feedback often"
 ---